liatrio/mobile-pipeline-poc/appium/README.md

 ### Verifying Installation
 1. To verify that Appium's dependencies are met run appium-doctor command.
-	- You can run appium-doctor by running the appium-doctor NPM script: `npm run appium-doctor`
+	- You can run appium-doctor by running the appium-doctor script: `yarn run appium-doctor`
 	- If you encounter problems with environment variables, make sure you have them exported in your shell's startup script.
 To update the startup script and export in your current environment run commands similar to those below (zshrc is specific to Zsh, make sure to use the startup script specific to your shell)

 ```